nick-cothran/stse-assessment/README.md

 5. Choose your context files if desired; this is optional.
 You can upload a separate .txt system context document, a .txt ConOps document, and a related ConOps image.
 6. Click analyze when you are ready.
 The analysis time will depend on your number of requirements and provider.
 For a small requirements file of 10 requirements you can expect a runtime of under a minute, however a file with hundreds of requirements can take over 10 minutes.

+## Troubleshooting Ollama issues

+The main cause of analysis failures is inadequate computer hardware.
+The default model, Gemma 3 12b, requires at least 8gb of RAM when running on the CPU.
+When running containerized, Docker gives 50% of your system's RAM to Ollama, so you will need at least 16GB of RAM with the default configuration.
+While it is possible to change Docker's allocation percentage, the most advisable thing to do on low end hardware is to switch the model to Gemma 3 4b.
+This significantly reduces memory usage and improves speed, however the analysis quality may be somewhat lower.
+To make this change, follow the following steps:

+1. Navigate to the Docker compose file `compose.yml`.
+It is in the project's main directory.
+2. Locate the following portion at the beginning of the file: `x-model: &ollama_model "gemma3:12b"`.
+3. Replace "gemma3:12b" with "gemma3:4b".
+The final line should be `x-model: &ollama_model "gemma3:4b"`.